mil/School/notes/PHIL-4224/Final/Value-of-K.md

 Brady, Evaluative attitudes
 ---------------------------
-1. What is the distinction that Brady draws between Acitve and Passive Evaluative Attitudes?
+1.  **What is the distinction that Brady draws between Acitve and Passive Evaluative Attitudes?**j
     - Brady draws a distinction between active and passive evaluative attitues.
 An active evaluative attitude are attitudes that are formed intentionally with adherence to virtues in mind.
 Examples of these attitudes include verbs such as: bring about, mainting, contemplating, protecting, guarding, so on and so forth.
 These active attitudes are many of the possible ways in which we can love or value the truth.
 The relevant point is that active evaluative attitudes are true seeking and motivated positivly in the pursuit of the truth.
     - Active evaluative attitudes are put in contrast with passive evaluative attitudes.
 Passive evluative attittudes are contemplative attitudes such as acceptance, affirm, embrace, respect, and so on and so forth.
 These attitudes have less value in that they are less goal or pursuit oriented toward the truth.

-2. Brady draws a distinction between active and passive evaluative attitudes.
+2.  **Brady draws a distinction between active and passive evaluative attitudes.
 He then uses that distinction to argue that reliabilism can solve the value problem of in epistemology.
-Explain his argument.
+Explain his argument.**
     - Brady argues that only active attitudes are conducive toward the epistemic goal of seeking the truth.
 To this he adds that active attitudes may be used to form reliably-formed true beliefs (RTB) however active attitudes cannot be used to form accidentially formed true beliefs (ATB).
 Accidentially formed true beliefs come about passivly.
 It would be absurd to say you have a love or a pursuit toward ATB formed purely through randomly stumbling upon the truth.
     - Thus, while RTB can be virtuous in a sense, ATB cannot possess these same virtues.
 Thus, the value of RTB is greater than the value of ATB.
 In this way we seek knowledge as defined as reliably formed true beliefs  in contrast.

-3. Brady considers three objections to his argument that reliabilism can solve the value problem in epistemology.
-Pick on one of these objections and explain (i) the objection and (ii) how Brady responds to the objection.
+3.  **Brady considers three objections to his argument that reliabilism can solve the value problem in epistemology.
+Pick on one of these objections and explain (i) the objection and (ii) how Brady responds to the objection.**
     - One objection Brady offers is that it seems obvious that we should value RTB over ATB, however what about in the case of Gettier (GTB).
 It may be the case that we value RTB and activly go about our persuit of the truth but we wind up with GTBs which we shouldn't value any higher than ATBs.
     - Brady's response to this problem is that GTBs are unlike ATBs and RTBs all together in that we cannot seek out anamoulous or lucky factors leading to GTBs.
 Further, it may be that a GTB is no more valuable than an ATB.
 However, what we can do is seek out RTBs which are naturally of a more appropriate active evaluative attitude.